Ilizaliturri-Albert/CIT360/Java-Collections/Understanding Portfolio.md

 ### HashMap Class

+- HashMap is used for storing Key & value pairs.
+- You can never know for sure how the map will be sorted.
 - A hashmap contains values based in the key.
 It implements the map interface and extends AbstractMap.
 - My Example of HashMap: